• Skip to main content

 Key Responsibilities:

-• Analyse market trends and competitor strategies to inform and shape our marketing initiatives.
+• Analyze market trends and customer feedback to inform product strategies and roadmaps.

 Research The Company